(605) 995-3083 [fax]

 IRS Form 1098-T is entitled "Tuition Statement," and contains information to assist the IRS and you in determining if you are eligible to claim educational related tax credits such as the American Opportunity Credit and Lifetime Learning Tax Credit.

-The Tax Relief Act of 1997 states that educational institutions, such as Mitchell Technical Institute (MTI), are required to file informational returns with the IRS indicating a student's enrollment, and report either amounts billed or payments received for qualified tuition and related expenses.
+The Tax Relief Act of 1997 states that educational institutions, such as Mitchell Technical College, are required to file informational returns with the IRS indicating a student's enrollment, and report either amounts billed or payments received for qualified tuition and related expenses.

-The 1098-T form the student receives in the mail is the information that is sent to the IRS by MTI.
+The 1098-T form the student receives in the mail is the information that is sent to the IRS by Mitchell Tech.
 This form is an informational return for your personal records, and is not required to be submitted with your tax return.

 How do I receive a copy of Form 1098-T?

-If MTI was required to produce a form for you, it was mailed out before January 31st.
+If Mitchell Tech was required to produce a form for you, it was mailed out before January 31st.

-The data is also available under the Student tab in MyMTI.
+The data is also available under the Student tab in MyTech.

 Why does Box 1 show a $0 amount?